Action Planning Template

 - Establish a time for regular workgroup meetings.

 - Create a process of recording and reporting that captures the group’s work.

-When action planning for consumer education in infant and toddler programs, consider the following strategies:
+When action planning for training and technical assistance in infant and toddler programs, consider the following strategies:

 - Create competencies, knowledge and skills (CKS) for infant and toddler caregivers.